arnabnandikgp/prediction-market/README.md

 This project is licensed under the ISC License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 📞 Support

-For questions and support, please open an issue in the repository.

----

 **Note**: This is a development version.
 Use at your own risk and ensure proper testing before deploying to mainnet.